 By the way, the title, COMPANY OF LIARS, comes from my belief that we all of us present different facets of ourselves to different people, we never tell the whole truth about ourselves to anyone.
 There is always some dark thought or memory somewhere in the recesses of our mind that we haven’t ever told anyone.
 So in that sense no ever tells the whole truth.
 We are our own inventions.

-Leslie: THE RAVEN’S HEAD is your latest novel.
+Leslie: THE RAVEN’S HEAD is one of your recent novels.
 What are its defining characteristics as a story and what areas of experience does it explore?

 Karen: Ideas for my novels always come from something that is happening currently in the news.
 In this case it was the issue of ‘spin-doctors’ and they had spin-doctors in the Middle Ages too.
 In the time of the Crusades, rumours began to spread that Godfrey of Bouillon, Knight Commander of Jerusalem was base-born, so Godfrey commissioned a jongleur to invent a cover story that would explain that while he was of noble birth, there was no traceable family linage.
 In THE RAVEN’S HEAD, I imagined a lad who thinks this might be an easy way of earning a living, except that he first blackmails his victims so they are forced to commission him to invent a story for them.